 Both of these things require similar things to execute.
-Proper use of edges, power and speed are critical and without proper execution you will not be able to jump or spin.
+Proper use of edges, power, and speed is critical.
+Without proper execution, you will not be able to jump or spin.
 As you can imagine, there is a small margin for error when jumping and spinning.
-There are a total of four edges that you can use on each foot to perform a variety of moves, jumps and spins.
+There are a total of four edges that you can use on each foot to perform a variety of moves, jumps, and spins.
 There are two edges you can use when going forward on each foot and two when skating backwards.
 They are:

 - Forward right outside edge

 - Forward right inside edge

 - Backward right outside edge

 This variety of edges is used for spin entrances and exits as well as jump entrances and exits.
 Learning how to use your edges is a requirement for progressing as a skater.
 If you cannot execute proper edges, you will not be successful when attempting jumps or spins.
 Without a reasonable level of power or speed, you will also be unsuccessful when attempting jumps or spins.
 It also should be noted that if you have visible weakness in differing edges, you will have trouble with certain jumps, spins, and various moves as you attempt to progress to other skills.

 Do not allow this slightly technical explanation to deter you.
 As you likely know, skating is fun whether on wheels or ice.
 Many people enjoy years of recreational skating while others compete, coach or run related businesses.
 I highly suggest that people of all ages simply try it.